A Beginner’s Guide To The Best Inflatable Fishing Kayak On The Market

 A tackle box is the best way to keep all your lures organized.
 Suppose you’re on a small budget.
 Any tackle box will do, but the best kayak fishing tackle box is compact and holds enough lures for your entire fishing trip.

 I have a kayak tackle management system.
 This means I have several tackle boxes full of lures and tackle that I leave in a tote in my truck while I’m on the water.
-I only bring a couple of compact boxes with all the lures I think I’ll need for the day.
-This way, I don’t overload my kayak with the gear I never use.

 Kayak Fish Finder

-Adding a fish finder to your kayak will give you more clues to catch fish.
 The most basic fish finder will tell you the depth and contour of the bottom, while the best kayak fish finders allow you to see brush and fish within the brush piles, plus the water temperature, density of the bottom, and what’s to the side of your boat underwater.

 Kayak Battery

 If you decide to add a fish finder or trolling motor to your inflatable kayak, you’ll need a battery.
 The best batteries are Lithium-Ion because they are lighter, more powerful, and more efficient than Lead-Acid batteries.
-If you want the best kayak trolling motor battery, check out my article.

 One More Cast

-While inflatable kayaks are not my favorite, they have characteristics that make them beneficial to many people.
+While inflatable kayaks are not my favorite, they have characteristics that make them beneficial to many anglers.
 If you’re one of the people who love inflatable kayaks, don’t worry, I won’t hold it against you!

 If you’re on a tight budget, the Intex Excursion Pro will cover all the basics you need to get on the water kayak fishing.